bossm8/k8s-playground/docs/talos.md

 [source](https://routemyip.com/posts/k8s/networking/nodeport-iptable-under-the-hood/)

 To block NodePorts a CNI which provides this functionality needs to be used, e.g. cilium.
+(Note: this does not seem to work either, currently NodePorts are open, but traffic is then blocked with NetworkPolicies inside the cluster)

 See the full list of rules in the [patch](../config/controlplane-patch.yaml).

 ## DNS Settings